krathul/feep/tools/KdeEcoTest/README.md

 #### To-Do's
 - Negative value problem : There's a problem with negative values when script is created on another computer and tested on a different computer.

-- Improve Interactions : Find a way to quit KdeEcoTest(using space or esc) more easily , this means just make the tool more easier for everyone to use.

 - Modal window : KdeEcoTest doesn't record the clicks on modal window.We need to find a way to add it.